99 Alternatives

 How Does It Happen?

-If you have been a victim, the scammer has all your information, and they use it to contact you again.
-They lure the victim to get back the lost funds, and they may convince that they have the authority to arrest the crooks who committed the crime.
+If you have been a victim, the scammer has all your information and uses it to contact you again.
+They lure the victim to regain the lost funds, and they may be convinced they have the authority to arrest the crooks who committed the crime.
 But they seek an advance fee to solve the case.

-For example, in a land banking scam, the seller promised huge returns that they would give in the future when the land is sold to a major developer.
+For example, in a land banking scam, the seller promised huge returns they would give when the land was sold to a major developer.

-Later they claim adverse media actions led to losses, but the project was on the verge of gaining and had only a few plots left.
-So instead, all buyers got worthless small plots of agricultural land.
+Later, they claimed adverse media actions led to losses, but the project was on the verge of gaining and had only a few plots left.
+So, instead, all buyers got worthless small plots of agricultural land.

-The investors are later contacted to get an insurance policy for the investment plan, and the perpetrators had hired a private investigator who guaranteed to recover funds.
+The investors were later contacted to get an insurance policy for the investment plan, and the perpetrators hired a private investigator who guaranteed to recover funds.

-Some investors were contacted by imposters who posed as investigating police officers, and he asked to pay a fee to the court to get the money back.
+Some investors were contacted by imposters who posed as investigating police officers, and they asked to pay a fee to the court to get the money back.

 Tips To Protect Yourself